-Creative Studies applicants who meet the School Context criteria are still ranked by the ADM but are not directly admitted; instead they are flagged as School Context.
-All CCS applicants must submit a supplemental applicant in December outlining unique academic talent in one of the disciplines offered within the college: Art, Biology, Biochemistry, Chemistry, Computing, Marine Science, Mathematics, Music Composition, Physics, and Writing and Literature.
-Supplemental application materials include a statement of purpose written by the students, portfolios (Art), original musical compositions (Music), writing samples (Writing and Literature), and letters of recommendations.
-Materials are reviewed by at least two faculty members and final selections are endorsed via signature by the CCS dean.
+Creative Studies applicants who meet the School Context criteria are still ranked by the ADM but are not directly admitted, instead they are flagged as school context.
+All CCS applicants must submit a supplemental application in December outlining unique academic talent in one of the disciplines offered within the college: Art, Biology, Biochemistry, Chemistry, Computing, Marine Science, Mathematics, Music Composition, Physics, and Writing and Literature.
+Supplemental application materials include a statement of purpose written by the students, portfolios (Art applicants), original musical compositions (Music), writing samples (Writing and Literature), and letters of recommendations.
+Materials are reviewed by at least two faculty members and final selections are endorsed via signature by the Dean of the college.

 CCS sends the final list of recommended admits to Admissions who determines if the student meets regular selection or if the student will require Admission by Exception (and thus three signatures by the Director of Admissions, Associate Director of Admissions, and Chair of CAERS).
-CCS applicants that were flagged as School Context and not selected by the College are flagged for admission into their alternate major or undeclared.
+CCS applicants that were flagged as school context and not selected by the College are flagged for Admission into their alternate major or undeclared.

-Special Process for Dance and Music Bachelor of Music (B.M.)
+Special Process for Dance and Music B.M.

 Dance and Music (B.M. degree applicants) participate in an audition process for admission directly into the major.
 The departments send a list of recommended admits to the Office of Admission for consideration.
 Admissions determines if the student meets regular selection or if the student will require Admission by Exception (and thus three signatures by the Director of Admissions, Associate Director of Admissions, and Chair of CAERS).
-Dance/Music applicants that were flagged as School Context and not selected by the departments, are flagged for admission into their alternate major or undeclared.
+Dance/Music applicants that were flagged as school context and not selected by the departments, are flagged for Admission into their alternate major or undeclared.
 Students not designated as UC Santa Barbara School Context and who are not recommended by Dance/Music continue through the normal selection process.